Jonathan2251/lbd/source/llvmstructure.rst

   Retargetablity

-With this design, porting the compiler to support a new source language (e.g., Algol or BASIC) requires implementing a new front end, but the existing optimizer and back end can be reused.
+With this design, porting the compiler to support a new source language
+(e.g., Algol or BASIC) requires implementing a new front end, while the
+existing optimizer and back end can be reused.
+If these components were not
-If these parts weren't separated, implementing a new source language would require starting over from scratch, so supporting N targets and M source languages would need N*M compilers.
+separated, adding a new source language would require rebuilding the entire
+compiler from scratch.
+Supporting `N` targets and `M` source languages would
+then necessitate developing `N * M` compilers.

-Another advantage of the three-phase design (which follows directly from retargetability) is that the compiler serves a broader set of programmers than it would if it only supported one source language and one target.
+Another advantage of the three-phase design, which stems from its
+retargetability, is that the compiler can serve a broader range of programmers
+compared to one that supports only a single source language and target.
+For an
-For an open source project, this means that there is a larger community of potential contributors to draw from, which naturally leads to more enhancements and improvements to the compiler.
+open-source project, this translates to a larger community of potential
+contributors, leading to more enhancements and improvements.

-This is the reason why open source compilers that serve many communities (like GCC) tend to generate better optimized machine code than narrower compilers like FreePASCAL.
+This is why open-source compilers that cater to diverse communities, such as
+GCC, often generate better-optimized machine code than narrower compilers like
-This isn't the case for proprietary compilers, whose quality is directly related to the project's budget.
+FreePASCAL.
+In contrast, the quality of proprietary compilers depends directly
-For example, the Intel ICC Compiler is widely known for the quality of code it generates, even though it serves a narrow audience.
+on their development budget.
+For example, the Intel ICC compiler is widely
+recognized for producing high-quality machine code despite serving a smaller
+audience.

-A final major win of the three-phase design is that the skills required to implement a front end are different than those required for the optimizer and back end.
+A final major benefit of the three-phase design is that the skills required to
+develop a front end differ from those needed for the optimizer and back end.
+By separating these concerns, "front-end developers" can focus on enhancing
-Separating these makes it easier for a "front-end person" to enhance and maintain their part of the compiler.
+and maintaining their part of the compiler.
+While this is a social rather than
-While this is a social issue, not a technical one, it matters a lot in practice, particularly for open source projects that want to reduce the barrier to contributing as much as possible.
+a technical factor, it has a significant impact in practice—especially for
+open-source projects aiming to lower barriers to contribution.

-The most important aspect of its design is the LLVM Intermediate Representation (IR), which is the form it uses to represent code in the compiler.
+The most critical aspect of this design is the **LLVM Intermediate
+Representation (IR)**, which serves as the compiler's core code representation.
-LLVM IR is designed to host mid-level analyses and transformations that you find in the optimizer chapter of a compiler.
+LLVM IR is designed to support mid-level analysis and transformations commonly
+found in the optimization phase of a compiler.

-It was designed with many specific goals in mind, including supporting lightweight runtime optimizations, cross-function/interprocedural optimizations, whole program analysis, and aggressive restructuring transformations, etc.
+It was created with several specific goals, including support for lightweight
+runtime optimizations, cross-function and interprocedural optimizations, whole-
+program analysis, and aggressive restructuring transformations.
+However, its
-The most important aspect of it, though, is that it is itself defined as a first class language with well-defined semantics.
+most defining characteristic is that it is a first-class language with well-
+defined semantics.

-To make this concrete, here is a simple example of a .ll file:
+To illustrate this, here is a simple example of an LLVM `.ll` file:

 .. code-block:: llvm